-- Without pesticide and plant science innovations, Canadians would have to pay 50% more for fresh veggies and fruit and 30% more for bread (Government of Canada)
+- Without pesticide and plant science innovations, Canadians would have to pay 50 percent more for fresh veggies and fruit and 30 percent more for bread (Government of Canada)

 - Agriculture is well positioned to supplant many products and applications currently based on non-renewables (Government of Canada)

 - Canada’s bio-based economy is larger than our auto industry (Government of Canada)

 Because of their connection to the land, farmers do more to protect and preserve our environment than almost anyone else.
 They are some of the best environmentalists around.

 Canadian agricultural producers are already some of the most sustainable producers in the world with innovations and best practices voluntarily in place on many farms.
 These include: